solomonsjoseph/RePORTaLiN/README.md

 - **Data Dictionary Processing**: Automated loading and validation of study data dictionaries
-- **Data Extraction**: Excel to JSONL conversion with validation
+- **Data Extraction**: Excel to JSONL conversion with validation -## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+*Note: Please add appropriate license based on your organization's requirements.*

+## Contributing

-- **De-identification**: Advanced PHI/PII detection and pseudonymization with country-specific privacy regulations
+### Adding a New Country**: Advanced PHI/PII detection and pseudonymization with country-specific privacy regulations
 - **Security**: Encryption by default, secure key management, and audit trails

 ## Key Features